 In the MACJ program, grades of B or higher are considered passing.
-Students who receive a Bor lower in any class will be required to repeat that class if it is a core course or a mandatory course for one's track.
-The faculty member who taught that class will fill out a remedial form to identify areas that the student should focus on for improvement in the next attempt.
+Students have two attempts to successfully complete any given course with a B or above.
+A withdrawal from a course counts as an attempt to complete the course.
+Students who do not receive a B or higher in a core course or a required track course will be required to repeat the class.
+The faculty member who taught the class will fill out a remedial form, to be approved by the MACJ Program Chair, to identify areas that the student should focus on for improvement in the next attempt.

 In the event a student receives a B- or below on the second attempt of a required class, consequences will be determined based on the student's cumulative GPA.
-Students with a GPA of 3.30 or above will be permitted to repeat the course a third time following an update of their remedial letter.
-Students with a GPA lower than a 3.30 will be dismissed from the graduate program.
-Students may withdraw from a course only once and must complete and pass the course with a B or above on the second attempt.
-Students will not be permitted to withdraw from any more than three courses while in the program, nor may they receive more than two C's or below.
-Students who are unable to meet these guidelines will be dismissed from the program.
+Students with a cumulative GPA of 3.30 or above will be permitted to repeat the required course a third time following an update of their remedial form.
+Students with a GPA lower than a 3.30 who have not successfully completed the required course at the second attempt will be dismissed from the program.
+Students who receive more than two C's or below in any given class will be dismissed from the program.